JingZhou1/COVID-19/README.md

 The research objective is to examine how the pandemic behave across different communities.

 ## 1. Collect data
-Pick four communities which can be split into two groups;
+Pick four counties which can be split into two groups;
 Split them based on population characteristics (social economic indexes like consumer price index, unemployee rate and income level, race, ethnicity mix, etc).
+The four counties are
+- Los Angeles County(CA)
+- Maricopa(AZ)
+- Queens(NY)
+- Lycoming County(PA)

 ## 2. Feed the data into model
 Fit Gompertz functions to these four communities to identify best predicting parameters (a, b, c).